zainezq/C-Programmes/README.md

 - **Description**: This repository contains two example lexers written in C that are intended for learning purposes.
 The lexers are not complete and do not handle all possible cases.
 They serve as a starting point for understanding the basics of lexer implementation in the context of compiler construction.

+### Project 9: Firewall Configuration Program (firewall-config/)

+- **Description**: This project consists of a multi-threaded server and a client program written in C to manage firewall configurations.
+The server listens on a specified port and processes requests from clients to add, delete, or check firewall rules.
+The client program allows users to interact with the server and manage firewall rules remotely.

 ## Getting Started

 These instructions will guide you on how to get a copy of the projects up and running on your local machine for development and testing purposes.